bdeleonardis1/eventtest/README.md

 ## Example
 Let's say you have two functions that both do the same thing:
-- OptimizedFunc: faster, but can only be called if cond is true
+- `OptimizedFunc`: faster, but can only be called if cond is true
-- UnoptimizedFunc: slower, but always works
+- `UnoptimizedFunc`: slower, but always works

 Your code currently looks like this:
 ```go